saiteja-d/circuit_stem/handover.md

     2.  **Dart Analysis Server:** Investigate potential issues with the Dart analysis server's interaction with the test environment, especially concerning code generation (`freezed`, `json_serializable`) within tests.
     3.  **Test Runner Configuration:** Review Flutter test runner configurations for any settings that might interfere with package import resolution for generated files.

-## 3. Secondary Issues & Maintenance Tasks

-### 3.1.
-Outdated Package Dependencies

-*   **Problem:** The project has 26 packages with newer versions incompatible with current dependency constraints.
-*   **Action Required:** Run `flutter pub outdated` to identify specific updates and then update `pubspec.yaml` accordingly to improve project stability and leverage newer features.

-## 4. Relevant Documentation Updates

-The following project documentation files have been updated to reflect the current status and debugging efforts:

-*   **`CHANGELOG.md`**: Contains a summary of recent debugging efforts and the unresolved test compilation issue.
-*   **`DOCS/TESTING.md`**: Provides a detailed overview of known testing issues and the overall testing strategy.
-*   **`REVISED_TESTING_ARCHITECTURE.md`**: Outlines the current status of the revised testing architecture and notes the persistent compilation problem.

----